-- Advent International in the $190 million senior secured financing for its acquisition of Bojangles Restaurants, Inc., the operator of the quick service chicken restaurants.
+- Advent International in the $190 million senior secured financing for its acquisition of Bojangles Restaurants, Inc.

 - Advent International in the £529.5 million senior and PIK financing for its acquisition of Lloyds TSB Registrars, the share registry operations of Lloyds TSB Bank plc.

 - Advent International in the €510 million senior and second lien secured credit facilities for its acquisition of the oxo chemicals and derivatives business from Celanese Europe.

 - American General Finance Corporation in the $3 billion senior secured financing of the loan receivables programs of American General’s U.S. loan business.